California Raisin Gourmet Bread Mix

 Is this another homemade bread like Country Farm White?
 Yes, it's very close.
 That's the base mix.
 We added raisins, cinnamon, sugar, and the orange.

-So is it as soft and light as Country Farm White?
+So, is this as soft and light as Country Farm White?
 Yes.
+It's very close to the same recipe with other goodies added.

 What does it taste like?
 Well, you get raisins in every bite.
 It's naturally sweeter.
 The orange is a background flavor--kind of a fruity orchard flavor.
 The combination is delightful.